-Spaying and neutering can have major benefits for your pet, including lowering or preventing the risk of several diseases and types of cancer.
+Spaying and neutering can have significant benefits for your pet, including lowering or preventing the risk of several diseases and types of cancer.
 Your veterinarian can discuss these benefits with you.
-In addition, spaying and neutering help control the pet population by reducing the number of unwanted pets.
+Besides, spaying and neutering help to control the pet population by reducing the number of unwanted pets.

 Spaying and neutering are surgical procedures that require your pet to be put under anesthesia.
 The cost of these procedures takes into account the anesthesia, your veterinary team’s time and expertise, monitoring, drapes, suture material, and hospitalization.
 Spaying or neutering your pet is much less expensive than feeding and caring for litters of unwanted puppies or kittens or dealing with potential pregnancy complications.

 Veterinary care seems way more expensive than it should be.
 Shouldn’t veterinarians go out of their way to help owners keep pet care expenses down?